Learn about the hard working men and women who started Avid Technologies

 Troy naturally excelled at both math and engineering sciences early on and developed a strong appreciation for both after being introduced to the subjects by his father and late grandfather while still in elementary school.
 By the time he reached high school, Troy was accepted into a selective program with the (DOD) where he served as an engineering apprentice.
 His accomplishments in high school in this area prompted the DOD to award him the Stokes Educational Scholarship to attend the Massachusetts Institute of Technology (MIT) where he degreed in both electrical engineering and computer science.
 After graduation, Troy decided to pursue software engineering as his mainstay and landed primarily cutting-edge software development jobs in that regard in the following succession – DoD for 3 years, then TRW Space Systems for 6 months, then Conquest, Inc. for 5 years, and then finally Boeing, Inc. for 2 years.

 In early 2003, Troy Bundy and Adrian Irby met to start the planning of a new firm, Avid Technology Professionals.
 The firm got its start in September of 2004.
 Troy’s role in the business early-on was heaviest in the operations department and he spearheaded the setting up of the backoffice infrastructure (to include accounts, HR, IT, compliance, social events, employee concerns, and recruiting).
 He also conducted business development (landing of new contracts) as well as working on multiple contracts as a client-facing staff member.
 Troy has also spearheaded the opening of two new ATP focuses – a new training arm of the business called CyberKings, and the creation of business process improvement software Apps centered around pattern matching.
 Both of these offering are expected to grow over the coming year.
 To date, ATP has employed over 160 staff and been on over 100 contracts in the past 15 years including 9 prime contracts in places like the US Air Force, FBI, Navy, State of Maryland, and DoD Agencies.
-In his spare time, Troy enjoying bicycling, playing chess, power walking competitions with his FitBit, spending time with friends and family, and contributing to worthwhile efforts like participating as an educational counselor with MIT for the past 6 year (interviewing perspective MIT students for admission), and participating in a MIT-alimuni-based-climate-change-focus group in Maryland.
-Troy also recently co-founded a new startup SAT consulting practice called the SAT Authority.
-Troy has two kids (working age son, and college aged daughter) and a fiancee who has her own consulting practice in public relations.
+In his spare time, Troy enjoying bicycling, playing chess, power walking competitions with his FitBit, spending time with friends and family, and contributing to worthwhile efforts like participating as an educational counselor for MIT, his alumni mater.
+He has also recently been involved in a climate change initiative through an MIT alumni group.

 Adrian decided in high school to pursue a career in electrical engineering and began his formal education at Colorado State University in Fort Collins, Colorado.
 After acquiring his Bachelor of Science degree in Electrical Engineering, he began his career with the Department of Defense in Maryland, where he originally worked with procuring various digital communications systems for the government.
 During this time, Adrian also began and completed a program to obtain his Master of Science degree in Electrical Engineering from George Washington University in Washington, DC.
 Upon graduation, he began work with digital processing equipment and programmed digital signal processing algorithms into that equipment to analyze various types of data.
 During this period, he completed a program at Central Michigan University at Fort Meade, Maryland to acquire his Master of Science degree in Administration, with a focus on Information Resource Management.
 He then undertook a cross-organizational assignment at another Agency, where he completed computer network installs at US Embassies abroad and in the local DC area.